All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Make a Paper Diya Craft

 These Paper Diyas are so easy to make with a free printable template.
 They are so Vibrant and make a perfect decoration element for Diwali.
-Click on the image to learn the instructions and get the template.

 Make Art with Free Printable Diya Template